Chat App System Design & Architecture : Key Insights For 2023

 Table of Contents

-Chat App Architecture
+Chat App System Design & Architecture

-Chat app architecture is the complete design and structure of a chat app.
+Chat app architecture is the complete design and structure of a messaging app.
 It comprises the front-end and back-end components that interact with each other to enable sending and receiving of messages in real-time.

-The Building Blocks of a Chat Application
+The Building Blocks of a Messaging Application

-In-app Chat Server
+1. In-app Chat Server

 The In-app chat server is the backend of your application that your users do not have direct access to.
 Rather, this centralized location is where the communication between the clients takes place.
-The chat server acts as a mediator between the clients of the users’ application, streamlines the exchange of chat, and manages the chat data.
+The chat service acts as a mediator between the clients of the users’ application, streamlines the exchange of chat, and manages the chat data.

 There are also other functionalities that a chat server performs.
 Here is a quick list of them:

-- Facilitating real-time communication between multiple clients
+- Facilitating real-time chat between multiple clients

 - Creating and managing chat rooms or channels